-The Department Head may offer qualified entering MGD II students assistantships between March and July prior to their first year.
+The Department Head may offer qualified entering MGXD II students assistantships between March and July prior to their first year.
 Otherwise, qualified students may apply in the Spring semester for an Assistantship in the following academic year.
 Positions are awarded based on GPA, experience, and departmental needs.
-MGD III students are typically not eligible for a TA position, with some exceptions.
+MGXD III students are typically not eligible for a TA position, with some exceptions.

 Preparation for Teaching at the College Level

-Students contribute to and participate in the production of MGD publications, including Yes And, the public graduate blog, And So, the online graduate journal, as well as an annual MGD bulletin that features student and faculty essays and design work.
+Students contribute to and participate in the production of MGXD publications, including Yes And, the public graduate blog, And So, the online graduate journal, as well as an annual MGXD bulletin that features student and faculty essays and design work.